Tailwind vs CSS Modules: What We Ended Up Doing

 }

 No CSS file.
-No separate stylesheet.
-Everything is in the component file.
-The utility classes are standardized โ text-xl is always the same font size, border-slate-200 is always the same border color.
-The design token problem we had with CSS Modules would vanish because you can't accidentally use a non-standard value when your options are constrained to the framework's scale.
+Everything in the component.
+Utility classes are standardized โ text-xl is always the same font size, border-slate-200 is always the same color.
+The fourteen-blues problem would vanish because you can't accidentally use a non-standard value when your options are constrained to the framework's scale.

 Dead CSS becomes a non-issue too.
-Tailwind's build process scans your source files and only includes the CSS for classes that are actually used.
-If you remove a class from the markup, it's gone from the output.
+Tailwind's build process scans source files and only outputs CSS for classes that are actually used.
+Remove a class from markup, it's gone from the output.
 Zero waste.
 Our CSS bundle with Modules was about 85KB.
-The Tailwind team estimated we could get to around 10KB.
+The Tailwind team estimated around 10KB was achievable.

 <button className="inline-flex items-center justify-center rounded-md text-sm font-medium transition-colors focus-visible:outline-none focus-visible:ring-2 focus-visible:ring-offset-2 disabled:pointer-events-none disabled:opacity-50 bg-blue-600 text-white hover:bg-blue-700 h-10 px-4 py-2">